I Missed My USCIS Biometrics Appointment at ASC. What Do I Do?

 Do not ignore a second biometrics appointment notice from USCIS!
 It probably wasn't a mistake (though even if it was, skipping the appointment won't help matters).
 Most likely, USCIS is so backed up with applications that your fingerprints expired and you'll need new ones taken.
 According to USCIS policy, fingerprints are normally considered valid for 15 months after processing by the FBI.

 If you live outside the United States and need to have your biometrics taken, the process is different.
 If you are applying for naturalization, you do not attend a biometrics appointment.
-Instead, you submit two passport-style photos of yourself and, in some cases, the Form FD-258 fingerprints card with your application.
+Instead, you must submit two passport-style photos of yourself and, in some cases, a Form FD-258 fingerprints card with your application.
 Contact your local U.S. consulate or embassy and go to the Ink Fingerprinting Overseas page of the State Department website for more information.

-For applications besides naturalization, USCIS overseas field offices will only take biometrics in rare and exceptional circumstances.
+For applications besides naturalization, USCIS overseas field offices will take biometrics only in rare and exceptional circumstances.
 Plan any international travel accordingly.

 Talk to a Lawyer